geotrev/undernet/site/docs/javascript.md

 ## Individual Components

 You can use the same API above to enable or disable individual components, as well.
-The main difference is there isn't a second `useFocusRing` parameter.
+The main difference is there isn't a second `useFocusRing` or `disableFocusRing` parameter when using this method.

 ### start